 En bloc thulium laser resection of bladder tumors: 3-yr single centre experience

-Materials and Methods: Data about 146 patients who underwent this technique were collected.
-The video highlights surgical tips of this technique in 4 different clinical scenarios.
-Perioperative outcomes and 3-yr oncologic outcomes were reported.
+Materials and Methods: Data about 136 patients who underwent this technique were prospectively collected.
+Exclusion criteria were: tumors larger than 3 cm and patients with clinical evidence of muscle invasive disease who underwent a staging TURB.
+Perioperative and 3-yr oncologic outcomes were reported.

 Conclusions: Preliminary results suggest that en bloc thulium laser resection of bladder tumors is a safe and oncologically effective technique.
 Thulium laser allows surgeon to perform resection without obturator reflex and to spare ureteral orifices, making tumors laterally located and those involving the ureteral orifice the best targets for this technique.